tonyli1121/Reddit-Analysis/index.md

 Now we are able to answer `research question 3`.

 `Q3:` Under subreddit PS5, the users are strongly connected (>99% chance for path to exist between arbitrary users).
-Different from our hypothesis (pathlen ~= 4,5) the path length is 3.0. **Hence users are strongly connected with small path length under subreddits**
+Different from our hypothesis (pathlen ~= 4,5) the average path length is 3.0. **Hence users are strongly connected with small path length under subreddits**

 ### 2.6 Further steps